revault/practical-revault/messages.md

 #### `sig`

-Sent by a wallet at any point in time to share the signature for a transaction with all participants.
+Sent by a stakeholder wallet at any point in time to share the signature for a transaction with all participants.

 The wallet can safely post its signature for the `cancel` and `emergency`s of each `vault` utxo without waiting for others.
 However, it must wait for everyone to have signed